African Women’s Clinic

-We can provide an interpreter for the consultation, and patients can be supported by one of our Family & Reproductive Rights Education Program (FARREP) workers as well.
+We can provide an interpreter for the consultation, and patients will be supported by one of our Family & Reproductive Rights Education Program (FARREP) workers as well.

 The service we provide is a confidential, comprehensive discussion on FGM/C providing information, and offering support around FGM/C. We also offer the deinfibulation procedure if requested and appropriate in the Outpatient setting.

-- Pregnant and non-pregnant women who have been affected by female circumcision
+- Pregnant and non-pregnant women who have been affected by traditional cutting

 - Women requesting information and support around FGM/C

 - Health professionals with concerns regarding Cervical smear tests due to FGM/C

 - Women living in Victoria

 Women who have not been affected by traditional cutting.

 Every second Friday morning from 9.00am – 1.00pm ( with the last appointment at 12.15pm).